TranNhatTan14/Obsidian/Work/Research/Plasmid.md

 # Method

-- Assembly genome to use workflow in PlasmidEC
+- Download complete genome and short-read data
-- Input data is assembly graph
+- The data for testing

-- Expected fna file as input
+## Data preparaion

 ## Quality Control